airbytehq/glossary/content/term/elt.md

 tags:
 - data engineering
 ---
-An ELT (extract load and transform) pipeline is used to move raw data from a source to a destination.
-If data enrichment and transformation are required, these operations occur inside the destination [Data Warehouse](term/data%20warehouse.md).
-This is in contrast to more traditional [ETL](term/etl.md) tools, which transform the data before it arrives at the destination.
-The shift from ETL tools to ELT tools has been made possible thanks to the plummeting cost of cloud-based computation and storage, and the appearance of cloud-based data warehouses like Redshift, BigQuery, or Snowflake.
+ELT (Extract, Load, and Transform) is a [data integration](https://airbyte.com/blog/data-integration) approach that extracts (E) data from a source system, and loads (L) raw data into a destination system before it transforms (T) the data.
+In other words, in the ELT approach transformation (T) of the data is done _within_ the destination [Data Warehouse](term/data%20warehouse.md) after data has been loaded.
+This is in contrast to the more traditional [ETL](term/etl.md) data integration approach, in which data is transformed before it arrives at the destination.
+The shift from the ETL paradigm to the ELT paradigm has been made possible thanks to the plummeting cost of cloud-based computation and storage, and the appearance of cloud-based data warehouses like Redshift, BigQuery, or Snowflake.
+See [ETL vs ELT](term/etl%20vs%20elt.md) for a more detailed comparision of these approaches.

 The following image demonstrates the ELT approach to data integration: